 What Reddit Says:

 "I've had my Encore for 8 years.
 It has seen daily use with just about every non-espresso brewing method you can think of.
-Baratza's incredible customer service has sorted every situation out, offering free parts and useful DIY videos even many years after the warranty ended." — r/Coffee
+Baratza's customer service has sorted every situation out, offering free parts and useful DIY videos even many years after the warranty ended." — r/Coffee

 Best For: Home brewers who want one grinder that does it all, with the backing of the best customer service in the industry.